PuffyNippleS/CybersecurtyPrac1/README.md

 # CybersecurtyPrac1
-Steganography, the art of concealing information within non-secret mediums, meets the innovative realm of Augmented Reality (AR) in this project.
-Augmented Reality enhances the real world by overlaying digital elements, such as visuals, sound, or sensory cues, through technology.
-This project aims to develop an AR application that hides sensitive information like videos or audio files, only accessible when viewed through a specific AR marker shared with the receiver.
+In this project, we're combining the ancient practice of steganography, which involves hiding information in plain sight, with cutting-edge Augmented Reality (AR) technology.
+Augmented Reality adds a digital layer to our physical world, incorporating visuals, sound, and sensory elements through technology.
+Our goal is to create an AR application that securely conceals sensitive content like videos or audio files.
+This hidden content can only be unlocked when viewed through a specific AR marker, which will be shared exclusively with the intended recipient.

 # Scenario